-Principal amount and interest due, gross of unamortized loan transaction costs i.
+Principal amount and interest due, gross of unamortized loan transaction costs c.
+Market risk i.
 Currency risk

 There have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods to measure liquidity risk.